 Download from the App Store or the manufacturer’s official website

-Downloading apps from unreliable sources can vastly increase the risk to your Mac.
+Downloading apps from unreliable sources vastly increases the risk to your Mac.
 Apps from the App Store are reviewed before becoming available to enhance security.
 You can also download apps directly from a trusted manufacturer’s official website.
 However, avoid dubious downloads from less reliable third parties.
 Freeware is often particularly risky.

 Stay on top of security updates